Influenza Virus Vaccine, Live (in-floo-EN-za VYE-rus VAX-een, lyve)

 Warnings While Using This Medicine

 - Tell your doctor about any health problems or illnesses you have had recently, especially if you have a fever.
-This medicine is for use by healthy adults under 50 years old, and children 2 years of age and older.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 If you notice these less serious side effects, talk with your doctor: